MCPHub LabRegistryGlitterKill/sdl-mcp

 Runtime Execution Deep Dive โ†’

 Agents forget everything between sessions.
-SDL-MCP fixes this with a graph-backed memory system that lets agents store decisions, bugfix context, and task notes linked directly to the symbols and files they relate to.
-Memories are stored both in the graph database (for fast querying) and as checked-in markdown files (for version control and team sharing).
+SDL-MCP fixes this with an opt-in graph-backed memory system that lets agents store decisions, bugfix context, and task notes linked directly to the symbols and files they relate to.
+Memory is disabled by default and must be explicitly enabled in the configuration.
+When enabled, memories are stored both in the graph database (for fast querying) and as checked-in markdown files (for version control and team sharing).

 flowchart LR

-Memories are automatically surfaced inside graph slices โ€” when an agent builds a slice touching symbols with linked memories, those memories appear alongside the cards.
+When enabled, memories are automatically surfaced inside graph slices โ€” when an agent builds a slice touching symbols with linked memories, those memories appear alongside the cards.
 During re-indexing, memories linked to changed symbols are flagged as stale, prompting agents to review and update them.
 Four MCP tools (store, query, remove, surface) provide full CRUD plus intelligent ranking by confidence, recency, and symbol overlap.
+Memory tools are only available when memory is enabled in the configuration.

 Why it matters: